- Home

 New York City Housing Authority

-NYCHA residents who experience a loss of income may qualify for a rent reduction.
-Households that have experienced a complete income loss may qualify for the Zero Income Policy (PDF).
+NYCHA residents that experience a loss of income may qualify for a rent reduction.
+Households that have experienced a complete income loss may qualify for the Zero Income Policy (pdf).

 Visit NYC.gov/GetFood for COVID-19 food assistance resources.

-Visit FoodHelp NYC to find a location near your home distributing meals for free, including food pantries and Grab & Go meals at NYC schools, available for all children or adults in need.
+FoodHelp NYC to find a locations near your home distributing meals for free, including food pantries and Grab & Go meals at NYC Schools, available for all children or adults in need.

 Visit ACCESS HRA to apply for the Supplemental Nutrition Assistance Program (SNAP/food stamps)

 HungerFree NYC and Hunter College Food Policy Center publish neighborhood-based food resource guides.
-These guides covers all neighborhoods in New York City by ZIP code and are available in multiple languages.
+These guides covers all neighborhoods in NYC by ZIP code and are available in multiple languages.

 City Harvest Mobile Markets distribute fresh produce in all five boroughs.